 New parents sometimes need extra help.
-We need foster carers to be on hand to help develop the parents’ skills, so they can learn from you.
-Parent and child fostering are typically 12 weeks long but may last longer.
+We need foster carers to help develop the parents’ skills, so they can learn from you.
+Parent and child fostering are typically 12-26 weeks long.
+It’s a complex and demanding area of fostering but one with huge potential to make a difference.

 What parents need from this type of fostering

 Some parents might lack confidence in their abilities to be a parent to a new baby.
 They might have to overcome gaps in their own knowledge and experience.
 Some might not yet know what normal family life looks like.
-Others might be struggling with disabilities.
+Others might be struggling with disabilities, substance misuse, learning difficulties, domestic abuse or trauma, which can make it hard for them to care for their children.

 With parent and child fostering, it’s the role of the foster carer to help them overcome their disadvantages and feel confident in their abilities as parents.